-- 1. Start with your program from this activity and save it as a different name. - 2.
+- ${\bf C}\,$ Do all of the following. - 1.
+Start with your program from this activity and save it as a different name. - 2.
 When a ball bounces off the right side of the scene, change its color to yellow. - 3.
 When a ball bounces off the left side of the scene, change its color to magenta. - B Do everything for C and the following. - 1.
 Create 10 balls that move horizontally and bounce back and forth within the scene.
 Make the scene 10 units wide and give the balls initial positions of x = -10, and z = 0, but with y positions that are equally spaced from y = 0 to y = 9.
 Give them different initial velocities.
-Make their radii and colors such that they can be easily seen but do not overlap.

-- 1. Start with your program in part (B) with 10 balls that start at the same positions as in part B (x = -10 and z = 0, with y positions that are equally spaced from y = 0 to y = 9). - 2.
+Make their radii and colors such that they can be easily seen but do not overlap. - A Do everything for B with the following modifications and additions. - 1.
+Start with your program in part (B) with 10 balls that start at the same positions as in part B (x = -10 and z = 0, with y positions that are equally spaced from y = 0 to y = 9). - 2.
 Set the initial velocity of each ball to be identical.
 Give them the same speed, but set their velocities to be in the -y direction. - 3.
 When a ball reaches the bottom of the scene (y = -10), change its velocity to be in the +x direction.
 When a ball reaches the right side of the scene change its velocity to be in the +y direction.
 When a ball reaches the top of the scene, change its velocity to be in the -x direction.
 Finally, when it reaches the left side of the scene, change its velocity to be in the -y direction.
 In this way, make the balls move around the edge of the scene. - 4.
 Run your program.
 You might find that the balls do not move as you expect.
 The reason is that if you update a ball's position and it just barely goes out of the scene, then you need to move the ball back within the scene.
-For example, in the python code below, if the ball's position is updated and it goes past the right edge of the scene at x=10, then the line within the IF statement moves the ball one step backward, back into the scene again.
+For example, in the python code below, if the ball's position is updated and it goes past the right edge of the scene at x = 10, then the line within the IF statement moves the ball one step backward, back into the scene again.
 In other words, it reverses the position update statement.
 (Note the negative sign.)

 '''

-\begin{array}{l} thisball.pos{=}thisball.pos{+}thisball.vdt\\ \textbf{if} \quad thisball.pos.x{>}10:\\ \quad \quad thisball.pos{=}thisball.pos{-}thisball.vdt \end{array}
+thisball.pos=thisball.pos+thisball.vdt

+if thisball.pos.x>10:

+thisball.pos=thisball.pos-thisball.vdt

 '''